Why are some varieties of liquid Marseille soap more expensive than others?

 Production and distribution costs

 The intrinsic costs associated with production and distribution are also essential factors in determining the final price of a liquid Marseille soap.
-Careful selection of raw materials, meticulous manufacturing processes that respect ecological standards, and the hiring of skilled craftsmen to make these elegant bottles all have a direct impact on costs.
+Careful selection of raw materials, meticulous manufacturing processes respecting ecological standards, or hiring skilled craftsmen to make these elegant bottles have a direct impact on costs.
 Similarly, opting for selective distribution channels or offering impeccable customer service can increase the perceived value of the product while justifying a higher price.

 This economic deciphering reveals that behind every bottle lies a well-thought-out commercial strategy.
 So, when you choose a more expensive liquid Marseille soap, you're investing in both the intrinsic quality of the product and the exclusivity and know-how it represents.